 - Join the growing movement to bring back the bees and butterflies

-As part of its new Pollinator Health Action Plan, the Ontario government has proposed regulations that will reduce the use of neonicotinoid-treated soy and corn seeds by 80 per cent by 2017.
+As part of its new Pollinator Health Action Plan, the Ontario government has passed regulations that will reduce the use of neonicotinoid-treated soy and corn seeds by 80 per cent by 2017.
 Read about it here.
-In May, we asked people to write comments in support of this plan.
-Together, we sent over 12,000 messages!
-This will play an important part in making sure strong regulations are finalized in July.
-Thank you.
+In January and May we asked people to write comments in support of this plan.
+Together, we sent over 37,000 messages!